Tattoo FAQ

 20) How do I take care of my tattoo?
 Aftercare Instructions -CLICK HERE!

-Follow the aftercare instructions I give you.
+Follow the aftercare instructions you are given at the time of your tattoo.
 Not your friend, not your previous tattoo artists, not the internet, not your mail person, or your Uncle Joe.
-Aftercare is AS, if not MORE, important than the actual tattoo itself.
+Aftercare is AS, if not MORE, important than the tattoo itself.
 It directly affects how your tattoo will turn out.
-I am just as invested in you healing properly, as you are.
-I know what heals my tattoos best, and will know when you have not followed the aftercare instructions, or have deviated from them, and there is a charge to fix.
+Tanya is just as invested in your healing correctly as you are.
+She knows what heals her tattoos best and will know when you have not followed the aftercare instructions or have deviated from them.
+In that case, there is a charge to fix them.

 21) How long can I expect my tattoo to take to heal?